 The Community Engagement work package includes implementation of Planning (Scotland) Act 2019 provisions relating to:

-The 2019 Planning Act provides the framework for the delivery of LPPs.
-Following on from a consultation paper on regulations to clarify the arrangements for their preparation, submission and registration, the Scottish Government laid the Town and Country Planning (Local Place Plans) (Scotland) Regulations 2021 in the Scottish Parliament on 7 October 2021.
-Subject to Parliament’s approval, these regulations will come into force on 22 January 2022.
+The 2019 Act provides the framework legislation for the delivery of LPPs.
+Following on from a consultation paper on regulations setting out the arrangements for the preparation, submission and registration of LPPs, the Scottish Government made the Town and Country Planning (Local Place Plans) (Scotland) Regulations 2021 and the Planning (Scotland) Act 2019 (Commencement No. 8) Regulations 2021 , which came into force on 22 January 2022.

 We commissioned the Scottish Community Development Centre and Nick Wright Planning to undertake a review of community-led planning in Scotland and to distil that learning into a draft ‘How to’ Guide aimed at supporting communities to prepare Local Place Plans.
 See the research report and draft ‘How to prepare a local place plan’ Guide.
 Whilst we are not consulting formally on the draft ‘How to’ Guide, we are keen to hear people’s views on its contents.
 We are currently considering the responses and further actions to finalise the ‘How to’ Guide.

 As introduced by Section 40 of the 2019 Planning Act, the Scottish Ministers have issued guidance on the promotion and use of mediation in planning.
 This followed consultation in early 2021.
 See also the consultation analysis report.

 To keep up-to-date with changes to Pre-application consultation (PAC) requirements head over to our Development Management page.

 Last Updated: 24 Jan 2022